| Notable Properties of Specific Numbers |

 1 + 1/1.618033... = 1.618033...

 It is well-known that there are exponents ab such that a and b are both rational but ab is irrational.
-For example, the square root of 2, √2, is irrational.
+For example, the square root of 2, √2, is 21/2 and is irrational.
 But is there any pair of irrational numbers x and y such that the value xy is rational?
-It is really easy to show the answer is yes, without actually finding any values of x or y, and the proof involves the number 1.632526919438... = √2√2, which we'll call q.
+It is really easy to show the answer is yes, without finding both values of x and y, and the proof involves the number 1.632526919438... = √2√2, which we'll call q.

 If q is irrational, then q√2 equals (√2)2, which is 2 so we have a solution with x=q and y=√2.
 On the other hand, if q is rational, then the solution is x=y=√2.